eclipsesource/pdf-maker/README.md

 ### Images

 JPG and PNG images are supported.
-All images must be registered with the `images` attribute.
-Images can be used multiple times in the document, but the image data is only included once in the PDF.
+When the same image is used more than once, the image data is only included once in the PDF.
 The size of an image can be confined using the `width` and `height` attributes.

 ```js